 The following graph provides a three year comparison of operating expenses for the major cost groups.

-Total operating costs increased \$5.9 million in 2019, compared to increases of \$2.7 million in 2018 and decreases of \$4.5 million in 2017.
+Total operating costs increased \$1.4 million in 2020, compared to increases of \$5.9 million in 2019 and increases of \$2.7 million in 2018.

-Operating expenses were \$59.6 million in 2019, an increase of \$5.9 million from prior year.
+Operating expenses were \$61.0 million in 2020, an increase of \$1.4 million from prior year.
 Significant changes in operating costs include the following:

-Commercial collection expense increased \$706,000 due primarily to \$358,000 in employee salaries and benefits, \$148,000 for fleet maintenance and services for commercial collection vehicles, \$113,000 for container logo decals, and the remaining in external contract services for the commercial recycling.
+Commercial collection expense decreased \$421,000 due primarily to decreases of \$109,000 in employee salaries and benefits, \$214,000 for external contract services for the commercial recycling, and \$111,000 for printing and graphic for container logo decals.

-- Residential collection expense increased \$659,000 due mainly to an increase of \$202,000 in residential commingle recycling cost, \$259,000 for fleet maintenance and services for residential collection vehicles; as well as an increase of \$223,000 in salaries and benefits. - Other collection services expenses increased \$357,000, which includes the Tacoma Cares, Nuisance Code Enforcement Abatement, Off-site Transport.
-The increase is due to an increase of \$223,000 for external contract services from Waste Connections, and Pierce County Recycling Composting and Disposal (PCRCD).
-The remaining is a result of an increase in labor costs of \$246,000 and a decrease of \$83,000 in fleet support services. - Support services expenses increased \$4.5 million, primarily due to an increase of \$3.5 million for the pension plan, pension withdrawal liability, other post-employment benefits (OPEB); an increase of \$500,000 for assessments, and an increase of \$333,000 for utilities, rent, taxes, and bank fees.
-The remaining increase was related to external contract costs for processing residential curbside commingled recycling program. - Landfill post closure credit of \$859,000 reflects a decrease in the total landfill post closure liability compared to a decrease of \$629,000 in 2018 due to the annual evaluation forecast for the next 24 years of the remaining liability.
+- Other collection services expenses increased \$815,000, which includes the Tacoma Cares, Nuisance Code Enforcement Abatement, Off-site Transport.
+The increase is primarily due to an increase of \$1.0 million for external contract services from Waste Connections, and Pierce County Recycling Composting and Disposal (PCRCD).
+This increase was off-set with a decrease of \$225,000 in fleet support services. - Support services expenses increased \$211,000 primarily due to an increase of \$1.1 million in bad debt expenses due to the increase in aging accounts receivable.
+This increase was off-set with \$306,000 decrease in salaries and benefits, \$206,000 decrease in external contract costs for processing residential curbside commingled recycling program, and \$566,000 decrease for assessments. - Landfill post closure credit of \$431,000 reflects a decrease in the total landfill post closure liability in 2020 compared to a decrease of \$859,000 in 2019 due to the annual evaluation forecast for the next 23 years of the remaining liability.